briggyx/bank_marketing_analysis/README.md

 - being able to predict whether a client will subscribe to a term plan in the next contact during the campaign can help small banks optimize their resources to strategically decide when to contact, who to contact
 - more term deposits means a larger pool of money the bank can loan out to generate revenues from interest, which means growth for the bank
+- the info in the given dataframe is pretty general and could be found with a simple credit check and client profile view; even though it would be beneficial to have more detailed info, this dataset strikes a decent balance between easy to acquire and detailed-enough

 -----------------------
 ### Contact<a name="contact"></a>